Lincoln Highway

 Road Grading near Rock Springs, 1918

-Ultimately, the dispute was solved by designated the original route through Evanston as 30S and the route through Diamondville and Kemmerer as 30N, the highways splitting at Granger.
+Ultimately, the dispute was resolved by designating the original route through Evanston as 30S and the route through Diamondville and Kemmerer as 30N, the highways splitting at Granger.